 5. Set rewards for individual-based goals.

-You should also have something in place to recognize and reward employees for staying busy and/or improving themselves.
+You should also have something in place to recognize and reward employees (see our list of employee recognition ideas) for staying busy and/or improving themselves.
 Set goals for your team members one-on-one, either to challenge them to reach new heights or to help them compensate for an existing weakness.
 If and when they meet that individual goal, give them some kind of reward, like a monetary bonus, a raise, or again, something less tangible like better workplace benefits.